emrecolako/chart-curvature/README.md

 This project was started as an experiment with the focus of analysing financial price data and as an attempt to  understand the relation between the price trend as a curve and the curvature of that curve.

 ## Abstract
+This project is an exerciser with the purpose of exploring price data analysis and an attempt to understand the effects of curvature in cases where price is represented as a curve.

-The initial question that I have asked myself at the very beginning of my research was: _Are there any benefits to representing and analysing price data as curves?_
+The initial question that I have asked myself at the very beginning of my research was the following: _Are there any benefits to representing and analysing price data as a curve?_

+Soon, I have realised that this was a rather naive question that required a bit of clarification.
+The reason is the fact that it is very easy to confuse two distinctive concepts when it comes to 2D curves and price data.
+The first of those concept refers to a style used to drawing price charts known as _line-charts_ and the other one is utilising curves as means of putting a specific set of mathematical calculations at work.

-Later, it became a bit more clear that by focusing on a specific quality of the price curve, one might come up with a greater use value.
-So I asked a slightly more specific question: _What is the relation between the curvature of a price curve and the underlying price movement of a security?_
+My focus was on the later concept.
+Once that became a bit more clear I asked a slightly more specific question: _What is the relation between the curvature of a price curve and the underlying price movement?_

-The first question is easier to answer.
+However, just to clarify things,  here is some information related to price curves.
 Representing price data with curves is nothing new.
 Line charts have been around for quite a long time and these are the preferred way of visualising price movements for many traders and analysts out there.
 In that case, using curves to visualise price movements is entirely depending on the preference of the person looking at the data as there are many other chart types such as Bars, Candles etc. to choose from.

 <p align="center">
   <img width="400" height="400" alt="Example Line Chart" src="https://github.com/pinarmeltem/chart-curvature/blob/master/docs/line_chart.png">